gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 In this example, we are using some reflection capability of the compiler to get the return type of a free function, and default initialize the return value.
 Is it really reflection?
 In some way, yes.
 We can send a function to the `default_result` function, and it can infer the return type from the function we sent it.

+This can work because of template argument deduction.